-The Maine State Police is statutorily responsible for air search and rescue efforts.
+The Maine State Police is statutorily responsible for aerial search and rescue efforts.
 In this role, Airwing personnel assist incident commanders in coordinating search efforts for lost or overdue aircraft reported within the state.

 In 2017, the Airwing performed 113 speed details, stopping 3,739 speeding vehicles and conducted 24 other various flight missions.

-Pilot Supervisor Greg Tirado and Pilot Joseph Chretien
+Pilot Supervisor Greg Tirado

 36 Hospital Street